Get the latest from TODAY

-But there’s a good chance some of us skip that check-up.
+But there’s a good chance some of us skip that checkup.

 About half of the estimated 61 million adults in the United States who are at high risk for serious vision loss haven’t visited an ophthalmologist in the past 12 months, according to the Centers for Disease Control and Prevention.
-About 35 percent of adults don’t see an eye doc because their vision is A-OK and they don’t think an exam is necessary.
+About 35 percent of adults don’t see an eye doctor because their vision is A-OK and they don’t think an exam is necessary.

 Here’s the problem: Eye exams not only gauge your vision, but can also provide vital information about your overall health.
 Many people may have other ailments, like high blood pressure, high cholesterol, infectious disease, or even an autoimmune disorder, and may not know it until they get their eyes checked.

-“The eyes may be the windows to the soul, but they can also tell us about a lot of systemic diseases, and the severity of those diseases,” explains Dr. Suber Huang, chief executive of Retina Center of Ohio in Cleveland and chair of the National Institutes of Health National Eye Health Education Program Steering Committee.
+“The eyes may be the windows to the soul, but they can also tell us about a lot of systemic diseases, and the severity of those diseases,” explained Dr. Suber Huang, chief executive of Retina Center of Ohio in Cleveland and chair of the National Institutes of Health National Eye Health Education Program Steering Committee.

 Here are just a few eye symptoms that should make you go see an eye doctor pronto.

 1. Flashes and floaters

 Although most people have experienced floaters, those gnat-like or cobwebby squiggles that appear in your field of vision, a new onset of floaters, which may be accompanied by flashes of light (often described as a lightning streak in the peripheral vision), warrants a quick trip to an ophthalmologist.